Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 **\*Note on User Database:**
 - **Free edition:** Uses a local H2 database file named `stirling-pdf-DB-<schema-version>.mv.db` (the schema version is embedded in the filename, e.g. `stirling-pdf-DB-2.3.232.mv.db`) - must be backed up.
 The simplest approach is to back up the whole `configs/` directory.
-- **Server/Enterprise:** Should use external PostgreSQL database (backed up separately)
+- **Team/Enterprise:** Should use external PostgreSQL database (backed up separately)

-:::tip Server/Enterprise Recommendation
+:::tip Team/Enterprise Recommendation
-Server and Enterprise plan users should configure an external PostgreSQL database instead of using the local H2 database.
+Team and Enterprise plan users should configure an external PostgreSQL database instead of using the local H2 database.
 This provides better reliability, scalability, and backup capabilities.

 **Learn more:** [External Database Configuration](./Configuration/Storage/External%20Database.md)
 :::